EDOC Annual Report:

 Annual report’s process

-You will then receive a PDF copy of the report by email, as well as all the people involved in the annual report (PhD student, thesis director, co-director if applicable, mentor and admin).
+You will receive a PDF copy of every report of the doctoral candidates in your program by email, along with everyone (PhD student, thesis director, co-director if applicable, mentor and admin) involved in the annual report.

 Please note that the information is not stored in the online tool.